 With hundreds of parks and over 500 miles of waterfront, New York City is an excellent place for bird watching.
 The five boroughs serve as a temporary and permanent home to over 400 species of bird, thanks to both habitat diversity and location on the Atlantic Flyway, the route birds follow during migrations.
 From Pelham Bay Park in the northeast Bronx down to Great Kills Park on the South Shore of Staten Island, there is no shortage of birding activities in New York.
-With spring migration underway, we’ve rounded up the best places to find feathered friends throughout the city, most of which are accessible via public transportation.
-For guided bird watching tours and walks, check out events from NYC Parks, NYC Audubon, and the Linnaean Society of New York.
+We’ve rounded up the best places to find feathered friends throughout the city, most of which are accessible via public transportation.
+For guided bird-watching tours and walks, check out events from NYC Parks, NYC Audubon, and the Linnaean Society of New York.

 Pelham Bay Park

 As New York City’s largest park, Pelham Bay Park is a great place to observe and enjoy nature.
 The park, located in the northeast section of the borough, is made up of 2,700 acres of natural forest, woodlands, meadows, marsh, and more.
 Due to its diverse habitats, Pelham Bay Park serves as a major stopover site for a variety of migrant birds, with forest and scrub habitats supporting birds like the red-eyed vireo, wood thrush, gray catbird, chestnut-sided warbler, and the salt marshes supporting the marsh wren and swamp sparrow, according to the National Audubon Society.